 Water molecules are pretty good at absorbing light.
 However, different colors or, better said, light rays are absorbed in various degrees.
 Water sort of acts like a filter that gradually absorbs all the colors except for blue, so blue is the prominent color that is scattered back and reaches human eyes.

-The real reason for a blue ocean lies in the way water interacts with light.
+The real reason for the color of the ocean to appear blue lies in the way water interacts with light.
 Sunlight consists of all the colors of the visible light spectrum, from red to violet.
 However, each of these colors of the rainbow has a different wavelength, making them act differently.
 Focusing only on visible light, the colors in the red part of the light spectrum have longer wavelengths, with red light having the longest one.
 These colors are absorbed by the water the quickest.

 The colors in the blue part of the spectrum have shorter wavelengths; therefore, they have more energy and can travel to greater depths.
 Violet light has the shortest wavelength; however, blue is the color the least absorbed by water.